-Recently, EPD has found it necessary to implement a new "Drinking Water Coliform Fee for Service Monitoring Program" for the microbiological laboratory services provided by EPD Laboratory.
-This new program covers analytical services associated with the Total Coliform Rule, and the costs are based on the number of routine samples a public water system is required to collect each month or quarter.
+Several years ago, EPD had found it necessary to implement a separate fee for Coliform testing for the microbiological laboratory services provided by EPD Laboratory.
+This new fee covers analytical services associated with the Total Coliform Rule, and the costs are based on the number of routine samples a public water system is required to collect each month or quarter.
 The service includes analyses for routine, repeat, additional routine, replacement, special, source approval and triggered source water microbiological samples.
-The "Drinking Water Coliform Fee for Service Monitoring Program" offers high quality, efficient and cost-effective microbiological testing services to water systems and helps EPD assure Georgia's drinking water supply is among the safest in the nation.
+The Coliform Fee for Service program" offers high quality, efficient and cost-effective microbiological testing services to water systems and helps EPD assure Georgia's drinking water supply is among the safest in the nation.

 Currently, approximately 97% of the public water systems in Georgia participate in one of the two optional drinking water fee system contracts at an average estimated annual savings of \$9 million to the water system owners and operators.